isabella232/ads-infra-kontrol/docs/kontrol.rst

 *************

 The manifest used to define a pod using *kontrol* should at least include the pod namespace via the downward API.
-It is expected to be mounted locally under */hints/namespace*.
-If the namespace is not passed the pod information will be queried at runtime using the *default* namespace.
-For
+It is expected to passed as the **$NAMESPACE** environment variable.
+If this variable is not defined the pod information will be queried at runtime using the *default* namespace.
+For instance:
-instance:

 .. code-block:: YAML